rfuzzo/MorrowindPlusPlus/fundamentals/shaders.md

 * Double click the mod in MO2 and go to the **Optional ESPs** tab, move to the left (make optional):
   * [x] `abotGondoliers_RVP.esp`

+{% hint style="warning" %}

+* Do not use the Publicans patch, it is outdated
+* Do not use the Mines and Caverns patch, it is outdated
+{% hint style="endhint" %}

 [**Various compatibility patches for HOTV Tomb of the Snow prince Solstheim Overhaul**](https://www.nexusmods.com/morrowind/mods/48422)\
  Various patches, including the White Wolf of Lokken, Wanderes of Solstheim, Children of Morrowind, Thirsk Expanded more....an ongoing project